yulluone/y.u.l.l.u/content/index.md

 ---
 layout: Home-2
 SEO:
-  title: Branding Strategist, Software Developer and Marketing Expert
+  title: Software Engineer & Business Solutions Architect
   description: Introduction to who I am and what I do
 ---